e-Learning Blog

 In particular, urgent measures are necessary in occupations with frequent customer interactions such as customer service, sales, and telephone support.

-4. What is the Tokyo Metropolitan Customer Harassment Prevention Ordinance?
-(Effective 2025)
+Tokyo Metropolitan Government’s Customer Harassment Prevention Ordinance (Effective 2025)

-From April 1, 2025, Tokyo will implement the nation’s first "Customer Harassment Prevention Ordinance."
+From April 1, 2025, Tokyo will enforce the nation’s first “Customer Harassment Prevention Ordinance.”

-This ordinance prohibits acts such as abusive language, threats, and excessive demands without justifiable reasons by customers, and imposes a duty of effort on businesses to create guidelines and establish systems to prevent customer harassment.
+This ordinance prohibits acts such as abusive language, threats, and excessive demands without justifiable reasons by customers and others, and imposes a duty of effort on businesses to create guidelines and establish systems to prevent customer harassment.

-Specifically, it recommends the preparation of internal manuals, employee training, customer warnings, and the establishment of recording systems.
+Specifically, it recommends the development of internal manuals, employee training, customer warnings, and the establishment of recording systems.

-Although the ordinance does not include penalty provisions, failure to respond appropriately may lead to a decline in corporate reputation and trust, effectively requiring the establishment of systems in cooperation with legal and labor departments.
+Although the ordinance does not include penalty provisions, failure to respond may lead to a decline in corporate reputation and trust, creating an environment where practical systematization in cooperation with legal and labor departments is required.

 5. Measures Required of Companies